 In order to offer a level playing field, we gave careful consideration to community population sizes.
 Those with a population below 5,000 would be too small and over 250,000 would be too large.
-Smaller communities would have an unfair advantage in measuring their energy savings, something far easier to do in smaller than larger communities.
-Larger cities above the 250,000 population mark would have access to more resources and municipal services that smaller communities would not.
+Smaller communities would have an unfair advantage in measuring their energy savings, something far easier to do in smaller communities.
+Larger cities above the 250,000 population mark would have access to more resources and municipal services than smaller communities.

 1. Do communities who use more renewable energy than non-renewable energy get preferential treatment?

 No. The Georgetown University Energy Prize is focused on a single goal – energy efficiency.
-We do not attempt to value one source of energy over another, and deliberately choose to avoid issues that can be divisive and can detract from the overarching goal of the Prize.
+We do not attempt to value one source of energy over another and deliberately chose to avoid issues that can be divisive and distract from the overarching goal of the Prize.

 1. How is the winning community selected?

 A judging committee will evaluate participating communities on a specific set of weighted objective and subjective criteria.
-This will take into account a community’s ability to develop and implement a plan that is innovative, replicable, and scalable– one that offers continual adjustments to their per capita energy consumption from local natural gas and electric utilities.
+This criteria will take into account a community’s ability to develop and implement a plan that is innovative, replicable, and scalable – one that offers continual adjustments to their per capita energy consumption by local natural gas and electric utilities.